This program promotes and teaches self-management for those with newly diagnosed, mild to moderate COPD.

 If you have COPD and could use some help to manage it, ask your doctor for a referral.

-Services at Northgate Centre require a referral from your family doctor, who is a member of the PCN.
+Services at the Edmonton Community Health Hub North require a referral from your family doctor, who is a member of the PCN.